main logo

 Flow accumulation

-This map shows the flow accumulation on Yap.
+This map shows the flow accumulation on the islands in Chuuk Lagoon.
 Flow accumulation describes the amount of water in streams.
 The higher the value, the more water a particular location receives from areas uphill.
-The dataset was created by Island Research & Education Initiative (iREi) (2019).
-This was done by Maria Kottermair (iREi) through hydrological modeling using a 10-meter Digital Elevation Model (DEM) by U.S. Geological Survey based on topography compiled in 1969.
+The dataset was created by Island Research & Education Initiative (iREi) (2020).
+This was done by Maria Kottermair through hydrological modeling using a 10-meter Digital Elevation Model (DEM) created by U.S. Geological Survey (USGS) based on topography compiled in 1968.
 Note that in very flat low-lying areas the data may indicate straight lines that are an artifact of the modeling process and do not reflect reality.

 Modeled drainage basins